-Like Parks Canada reported about national parks, B.C.
-Parks has also reported an increase in visitors at provincial parks along with a lack of adherence to health advisories about social distancing.
+Echoing what Parks Canada reported about national parks, B.C.
+Parks has also observed an increase in visitors at provincial parks along with a lack of adherence to health advisories about social distancing.

 After concerns from the public, First Nations, RCMP, and regional and municipal governments, BC Parks announced on March 24 that it is closing specific parks in the province.

 The closures include the following provincial parks:

 - Gowlland Tod Provincial Park (closure restricted to McKenzie Bight and Tod Inlet)

 - Juan de Fuca Provincial Park (includes China Beach, Sombrio Beac,h and Botanical Beach)

 - Chilliwack Lake Provincial Park

 - Joffre Lakes Provincial Park

 - Stawamus Chief Provincial Park and Protected Area